gomathishankar28/ms3_meercq/README.md

 ### Business Goals
-*   To target the expat community who are looking for handyman professionals for their home needs.
+*   To target the expat community who are looking for handyman services or professionals for their home needs.

-*   To evince interest in customers who wants to find contacts for all home services in one place.
+*   To evince interest in customers who want to find contacts for all home services in one place.

 *   To bring this offering to all the expats who are new to this place and doesn't have any contacts to reach to in case of a problem at home.